Time dependent Markovian master equation beyond the adiabatic limit: Derivation of the reduced system's dynamics. General theory

-\end{enumerate} The purpose of the re-scalability is to reabsorb the $g$-dependence by renormalizing the remaining set of parameters, every time we introduce a rescaled time $t=\tau/g^z$.
-In our work we will always assume that the system Hamiltonian $H_S(t)$ is re-scalable, meaning that its form is preserved under arbitrary time rescaling.
-As clarifying example, let us consider $H_S(t;v,h)=vt\sigma_z+ h\sigma_x$ for a two-level system, where $\sigma_z,\sigma_x$ are Pauli matrices; if we substitute $t=\tau/g^z$ then by setting $v^R=vg^{-z}$, $h^R=h$ the dependence on $g$ is totally eliminated.
-Note that, for operators in $\mathcal{B}(\mathcal{H}_S)$ of physical interests in our problem, this condition can be always achieved with a sufficient number of parameters and more importantly it preserves the form of the operator and thus it's spectral decomposition.
-For the sake of notation we shall indicate henceforth the set of parameters simply with $\lambda$ ($\lambda_R$ for the rescaled ones), therefore $H_S(t;\lambda)$ will denoted the system Hamiltonian as dependent on time and a set of parameters which satisfies the requirement of re-scalability.
+In our work we will always assume invariance under rescaling of the system Hamiltonian $H_S(t,\lambda)$, where here we generally indicate with $\lambda$ an arbitrary set of parameters.
+As clarifying example, let us consider $H_S(t,v,h)=vt\sigma_z+ h\sigma_x$ for a two-level system, where $\sigma_z,\sigma_x$ are Pauli matrices; this Hamiltonian is re-scalable under any transformation of the type $R_g(t,v,h)=(t g^z, v g^{-z}, h)$, $\forall z$.
+The purpose of the re-scalability is to reabsorb the $g$-dependence by renormalising the remaining set of parameters, every time we introduce a rescaled time $\tau=t g^z$.

+The example above indicates that this condition can always be achieved with a sufficient number of parameters and more importantly it preserves the form of the operator, as well as its spectral decomposition.
+For the sake of notation, we shall indicate henceforth the set of parameters simply with $\lambda$ ($\lambda_R$ for the rescaled ones), therefore $H_S(t,\lambda)$ will denote the system Hamiltonian as dependent on time and a set of parameters, such that the set $\{t,\lambda\}$ satisfies the requirement of re-scalability.

-Now we can list some lemmas that will be useful for our derivation.
+Now we list some lemmas that will be useful for our derivation.
 They concern the estimation of oscillatory integrals and the convergence of operators in the weak coupling limit.
+In particular, Theorem \ref{th_phase} and Lemma \ref{lemma_1} are already known results, while Lemma \ref{lemma_2} is novel.